 . . . an in-depth examination of a topic (space, trees, cars, etc.) that approaches the topic from many academic disciplines—geography, science, history, art, etc. It is a complete immersion into the topic so that the student will see things as a “whole” instead of as disjointed bits and pieces learned throughout his education.

-An Inch Wide and a Mile Deep
+In Homeschooling with Unit Studies Learning is an Inch Wide and a Mile Deep

 Many traditional curriculum choices, especially those “curriculum-in-a-box” options, do a great job of modeling the public school system.
 Remember that?
 Textbooks that gave you small snippets of information to memorize for the test.
 Things like dates and names, but little more to really get your creative juices flowing.
 Or workbooks.
 Multiple choice, fill-in-the-blank, true or false.
 Can I just say one thing?
 The only reward for completing a workbook is another workbook.
 It’s drudgery, and it’s boring.
 There are many reasons we don’t send our kids to school and this is one of them.
 This type of learning creates a scenario where kids end up with knowledge that is a mile wide, but only an inch deep.
 They learn facts that are easily regurgitated for a time, and then quickly forgotten.